LearnWeb3DAO/Re-Entrancy/README.md

 The `receive()` function will check if `GoodContract` still has a balance greater than 0 ETH, and call the `withdraw` function in `GoodContract` again.

-This will create a loop where `GoodContract` will keep sending money to `BadContract` until it completely runs out of funds, and then finally reach a point where it updates `BadContract`'s balance to 0 and completes the transaction execution.
+This will create a loop where `GoodContract` will keep sending money to `BadContract` until it completely runs out of funds, and then finally reaches a point where it updates `BadContract`'s balance to 0 and completes the transaction execution.
 At this point, the attacker has successfully stolen all the ETH from `GoodContract` due to re-entrancy.

 ---